mmistakes/minimal-mistakes/_drafts/http4s-tutorial.md

 GET /movies/aa4f0f9c-c703-4f21-8c05-6a0c8f2052f0/actors
 ```

-Using the above route, we refer to a particular movie using its identifier, which we represent as a UUID.
+Using the above route, we refer to a particular movie using its identifier, representing as a UUID.
 Again, the http4s library defines a set of extractors that help capture the needed information.
 Upgrading our `movieRoutes` method, for a UUID, we can use the object `UUIDVar`:

 ```scala
 def movieRoutes[F[_] : Monad]: HttpRoutes[F] = {